nandanrao/text-mining/continuous-embeddings.slides.md

 Neural embeddings are extremely useful.

 A lot of that use comes down to transfer learning.
-Either we are looking to deal with a covariate shift in $p(X)$ or we don't have enough data to accurately estimate the true $p(X)$ given the labeled data we have.
+In particular, we are trying to learn a feature space that can be shared across problems.
+This allows us to learn the function (embedding layer) that moves from words to feature space in one context (with a lot of data) and use that same feature representation in another context.

 Whatever your dataset or model is, you can leverage the basic knowledge of the language, or specific knowledge of language in your domain if you have a large unlabeled corpus.

 This can help both deep learning models and simple models.

----